 Which Green Chilies one can use

 As said earlier, generally this is served with bhakri or thalipeeth i.e. flatbread.
 I always make this with my Instant Thalipeeth, or these Gluten-Free Ragi Roti.
-It is also a must for us with Zunka (Spicy Gram flour curry) and Rice Bhakri.
+It is also a must for us with Zunka or Pithla (Spicy Gram flour curry) and Rice Bhakri.

 Few more Chutney recipes on my blog